 A surgeon removes part of the scalp to bring areas with healthy hair growth closer.
 This may be used alongside a hair transplant.

 Hormones, genetics, and environmental factors can all lead to male pattern baldness.

 Every individual hair starts in a follicle and takes from 2 to 6 years to grow.
-It then transitions to the resting stage of the hair growth cycle before shedding.
+It then transitions to the resting phase of the hair growth cycle before shedding.
 The cycle restarts when that follicle begins work on a new strand.

 But follicles can start to shrink and the cycle can become shorter, due to a rise in androgens.
-DHT typically triggers miniaturisation, and causes strands to become finer and shorter over time.
+DHT typically triggers miniaturisation and causes strands to become finer and shorter over time.
 Follicles can get too small for new hairs to form, eventually leading to baldness.